mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 #### <a name="3.3.1" class="anchor"></a> [Image feature](#3.3.1)

-An image feature can be found at different scales by applying filters of different sizes, or applying filters at fixed size to an image of different sizes (most common).
+An image feature can be found at different scales by applying filters of different sizes or applying filters at fixed size to an image of different sizes (most common).
 A down-sampling algorithm is often used to scale an image by taking every $n$-pixel and can be used recursively to create images in various sizes.
 However, results can be both good or bad (aliased, or not representative of image), where smoothing can be used to fix bad sampling:

 - Gaussian pyramid, Gaussian smoothing applied recursively to a scaled image, which can be used to create scaled images that are representative to the original image
 - Laplacian pyramid, Laplacian mask applied recursively to a scaled image, which can be used to detect intensity discontinuities in scaled images.

 ## <a name="4" class="anchor"></a> [4.
 Low and mid-level biological vision](#4)

-*Keywords: visual cortex, 2D Gabor function, image components, object grouping*

 ### <a name="4.1" class="anchor"></a> [4.1 Biological visual system](#4.1)

 In our brain, the cortex is responsible for all higher cognitive functions, such as perception, learning, language, memory, and reasoning, and the pathway from our retina to the cortex is not straightforward:

 - the right visual field (RVF) projects to left side on each retina
-- ganglion cells on left side in left eye projects to left lateral geniculate nucleus (LGN), where LGN cells have centre-surround RFs (similar to retinal ganglion cells)
+- ganglion cells on left side in left eye projects to left lateral geniculate nucleus (LGN), where LGN cells have center-surround RFs (like retinal ganglion cells)
 - ganglion cells on left side in right eye cross over at optic chiasm to left LGN, so RVF projects to left LGN
 - the left LGN projects to left primary visual cortex (V1), striate cortex, which performs initial low-level processing
 - V1 to parietal cortex for spatial and motion information